 Truthfully, here in my Maryland yard cultivation is a bit of a challenge: The soil is heavy and mostly clay, and lavenders like it light and sandy.
 Much of my yard is shady, and lavenders prefer full sun.
 Many of the English lavenders whither from our intense summer heat, and the French lavenders are often killed by our occasional hard winter freezes.

 About ten years ago, I began experimenting with lavender in the kitchen and only wish I’d done so sooner.
 It adds a haunting, almost addictive dimension to baked goods such as shortbreads and to certain fruit and berry recipes, especially ones featuring blackberries, peaches or lemons.
 Try tossing in a couple lavender heads to infuse poached berries, or a sorbet mixture, or jelly or jam; fish them out when the cooking is done.
+Lavender is also excellent in pork dishes, and some beef and chicken recipes as well.
+Add some finely crushed dried buds to a honey sweet and sour sauce or glaze.

-I don't claim that this syrup has any medicinal properties whatsoever, it just tastes uniquely herbal-floral and pleasing.
+I don’t claim that this syrup has any medicinal properties whatsoever, it just tastes uniquely herbal-floral and pleasing.
 Splash or drizzle this syrup over mixed fruit compotes, or dishes of berries, melon, peaches or sliced nectarines.
 Add a little scoop of ice cream or sorbet and perhaps a pedestal serving dish, for light and simple, yet elegant sundaes like the one shown here.
-And do experiment with stirring a little syrup into hard or soft beverages; it is particularly winning paired with lemon drinks of all sorts.
+And do experiment with stirring a little syrup into hard or soft beverages; it is particularly winning paired with lemon drinks of all sorts and sparkling wine.

 Depending on the variety, brand, and degree of freshness, dried lavender can be fairly mild or boldly flavored to the point of being overpowering.
-Take a sniff and then add in between 1 and 1 1/2 tablespoons, as seems appropriate.
+Take a sniff and then add in between 1 and 1½ tablespoons, as seems appropriate.
 Note that the blackberries are mostly incorporated for color.
 If desired, you can leave them out, in which case the syrup will have very pale grayish-lavender color instead.

-3/4 cup granulated sugar
+- ¾ cup granulated sugar

-3/4 cup water
+- ¾ cup water

 For a lavender buttercream recipe for cookies and French macarons go here.